jtrudell/jtrudell.github.io/_posts/2016-10-02-ruby-structs.markdown

 Not as cool as ninjas, but still pretty cool.
 Questions, comments, corrections to my C syntax?
 All welcome.
 Leave a comment!

 ### Further reading:
-- <a href="https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/">Static vs. dynamic typing of programming languages</a>
+- <a href="https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/" target="_blank">Static vs. dynamic typing of programming languages</a>
-- <a href="https://www.youtube.com/watch?v=6RLxPdZ59y0">Harvard CS50 Video on Structures</a> (Entire <a href="https://www.edx.org/course/introduction-computer-science-harvardx-cs50x">Harvard CS50 intro to CS class</a> is free online and highly recommended)
+- <a href="https://www.youtube.com/watch?v=6RLxPdZ59y0" target="_blank">Harvard CS50 Video on Structures</a> (Entire <a href="https://www.edx.org/course/introduction-computer-science-harvardx-cs50x" target="_blank">Harvard CS50 intro to CS class</a> is free online and highly recommended)
-- <a href="https://ruby-doc.org/core-2.2.0/Struct.html">Go to the source: Ruby Struct Documentation</a>
+- <a href="https://ruby-doc.org/core-2.2.0/Struct.html" target="_blank">Go to the source: Ruby Struct Documentation</a>